 Pastor’s wife and author Mary Southerland is a featured speaker at women’s retreats, and she says effective retreats help pastors’ wives simply remember they are loved, created, and chosen by God.

 “God loves us unconditionally, not because of what we can do but because of whose we are – His.
 Perfection is for heaven, not Earth.
 So many pastors’ wives feel like they have to fit a certain mold.

 “When God called her husband to ministry, He also called her – to be exactly who God created her to be – not who the church members, deacons, or elders want her to be.”

 While backgrounds and doctrine may vary, connecting with other women who understand the nuances of your unique role and its expectations is profoundly helpful.

-“Everyone in attendance has an identification in the gospel, even though they’re all coming from different flavors of Christianity.
+“Everyone in attendance has an identification with the gospel, even though they all come from different flavors of Christianity.
 But, it’s such a sweet spirit of fellowship —you’re all there as daughters of the King, and you kind of exhale a little bit.”

 To refill your tank

 A great retreat experience should leave you feeling ministered to.
 Mary says a conference that caters to pastors’ wives or those in ministry should provide the following:

 - Speakers who are the wives of pastors (you cannot lead where you have not been, she says) and who are willing to be real, transparent, and vulnerable